Planning & Zoning

 Zoning provides the backbone and master plan for Martinsville's overall development.
-The city's zoning overlay features 16 different types of zoning, most with sub-types used to classify permitted uses.
-Proper zoning, supervised and endorsed by the Planning Commission in accord with the city's master development plan, maintains distinct residential, commercial and industrial zones and comfortable buffers between those zones.
+The city's zoning overlay features different types of zoning, most with sub-types used to classify permitted uses.
+Proper zoning, supervised and endorsed by the Planning Commission in accordance with the city's master development plan, maintains distinct residential, commercial and industrial zones and comfortable buffers between those zones.

 Although the Zoning Ordinance is long and somewhat complex, the City staff is ready and able to answer questions you may have before you start your next project.

 For more information on rezonings, special use permits, and zoning code amendments, please contact: